yulei-chen/notes/quality.md

 #testing

-The degree to which a component, system, or process meets specified [[requirements|requirements]] and/or user/customer needs and expectations.
+The degree to which a component, system, or process meets specified [[requirement|requirement]] and/or user/customer needs and expectations.